-Research college majors and careers with online programs such as ACT Profile.
-ACT Profile provides a free career assessment and then helps you research careers based on your interests, values, and skills.
+Research college majors and careers with online programs such as ACT Career Assessment tool.
+This tool provides a free career assessment and then helps you research careers based on your interests, values, and skills.
 Visit ACT Profile to get started.

 Look Into Careers That Interest You

 Find out as much as you can about different careers.
 Research online and talk to adults you know in these fields.
 Ask your parents, school counselors and other adults for their advice.

 Make sure you take the high school classes you need for graduation and any you need for college admission if you're planning to attend college.
 Also take classes that just sound fun and that fit your career interests.

 Spend a day shadowing a person or some time volunteering in a field you're interested in.
 Think of your interests and then explore possible career options for those interests or ideas for volunteering.
 Use these ideas to help you think of places to look: